You can join us as an Affiliate Member if you're a part-time or full-time student or apprentice, or if you have an interest in engineering.

 If you have an active interest in engineering, but not a qualification, you can apply to become an Affiliate.

 How much does it cost?

 There is no application fee or annual subscription charge for undergraduate students studying a STEM degree and apprentices.
-If this is not you, you can find out about our fees and charged in UK pounds.
-Or if you're in India, view our fees in rupees.
+If this is not you, you can find out about our fees and charges in UK pounds.
+View our fees in India.

 If you're not professionally active or your annual income is below £16,000 you may qualify for a reduced subscription.

 If you're studying for your first degree in a STEM subject (full-time, part-time or sandwich) you can apply online or complete a PDF application form along with any other supporting documents and email it to firstname.lastname@example.org.